jsachdev/jsachdev.github.io/_pages/research.md

 {% include base_path %}

+## FUSION FM

+Working toward an AI foundation model for magnetic confinement fusion devices.
+This is a part of a multi-lab collaboration for rapidly developing and deploying AI agents and other tools for accelerating fusion research and engineering.
+Data curation is paramount for any AI/ML project, including data from experiments and simluations.
+Towards this end, developmant of methods, procedures, and codes for extracting, transforming, and loading data with appropriate metadata and provenance to be AI-ready tools are being undertaken.

 ## T3D

 [T3D](https://t3d.readthedocs.io/en/latest/index.html) (or Trinity3D) is a transport solver for modeling macro-scale profile evolution in fusion plasmas (tokamaks and stellarators).